Town vs. Village vs. Hamlet on Long Island

 - School districts are independent of towns, villages, and hamlets

-This means local services often do not align with municipal boundaries.
+This means local services often do not align neatly with municipal boundaries, even when the place name looks familiar.

 Many hamlets never became villages because: